sequencing/isaac_aligner/src/markdown/manual.md

-    -n [ --dry-run ]                                      Don't actually run any commands; just print them -o [ --output-directory ] arg (./iSAACIndex.<date>)   Location where the results are stored -q [ --quiet ]                                        Avoid excessive logging -s [ --seed-length ] arg (=32)                        Length of the k-mer.
-Currently 16-mer, 32-mer and 64-mer sorted references are supported
+    -n [ --dry-run ]                                      Don't actually run any commands; just print them -o [ --output-directory ] arg (./iSAACIndex.<date>)   Location where the results are stored -q [ --quiet ]                                        Avoid excessive logging -p [ --no-parallel-sort ]                             Disable parallel sort when finding neighbors.
+Reduces RAM requirement by the factor of two
+    -s [ --seed-length ] arg (=32)                        Length of the k-mer.
+Currently 16-mer, 32-mer and 64-mer sorted
+                                                          references are supported
     -t [ --repeat-threshold ] arg (=1000)                 Repeat cutoff after which individual kmer positions are not